What is Myeloma?

 Myeloma is what is known as a relapsing-remitting cancer.
 That means it alternates between periods of:

-Stable disease that do not require treatment (remission)
+- Stable disease that is controlled by treatment (remission)

 A relapse is when myeloma returns or becomes active again after a period of treatment.